Ignored American History, Part 2

 By the time we entered the 1960s, those dishonest and deceptive right-wing conservative tactics had produced their desired affect.
 Laws and policies once again enabled and catered to the very wealthy few who enjoyed even more privilege and license.

 Some aware and conscientious people did understand why Eisenhower issued his warning.
-In response to all the political and corporate corruption, and in response to the prudish "religious" repression that had been caused by the right-wing conservative clergy in the 1930s, '40s and '50s, the peace and freedom movement was reborn in the early 1960s.
+His successor President John F. Kennedy understood.
+And, in response to all the political and corporate corruption, and in response to the prudish "religious" repression that had been caused by the right-wing conservative clergy in the 1930s, '40s and '50s, the peace and freedom movement was reborn in the early 1960s.